-The Plaintiffs in the case are African American residents of Detroit, MI who have been harmed by Morgan Stanley’s practice of purchasing and financing predatory home mortgage loans to be included in mortgage-backed securities.
+The plaintiffs in the case are African-American residents of Detroit, Mich., who have been harmed by Morgan Stanley’s practice of purchasing and financing predatory home mortgage loans to be included in mortgage-backed securities.

 In the years leading up to the foreclosure crisis, Wall Street became inextricably linked to individual homeowners, as investment banks like Morgan Stanley created vast amounts of mortgage-backed securities.
 At its core, this process, known as securitization, involved investment firms purchasing mortgage loans from lenders and turning them into investment products.